 How Does Helmet Treatment Help My Baby’s Flat Head?

 A custom-made helmet is designed from a safe photographic scan of your baby’s head.
-The closed cell foam liner and co-polymer shell is extremely lightweight and comfortable, and as your baby’s head grows, the helmet has enough room to direct the growth and correct the head shape in a safe and pain-free way.
+The closed-cell foam liner and co-polymer shell are extremely lightweight and comfortable, and as your baby’s head grows, the helmet has enough room to direct the growth and correct flat heads in a safe and pain-free way.

-The helmet by no means restricts your baby’s head growth, but instead works alongside it to ensure that it growing in the right areas and direction, promoting a rounded head shape.
+The helmet by no means restricts your baby’s head growth but instead works alongside it to ensure that it grows in the right areas and direction, promoting a rounded head shape.

 We work with parents to get the best results for their baby, recommending that babies wear a helmet for 23 hours of the day.
 We track progress along the way and adjust the fit of the TiMband when necessary.
 For more information on the TiMband, what it is made from, how it is made, and how it works, read the main reasons why you should choose the TiMband.

-We understand that finding the right course of treatment for your baby can often be an overwhelming and difficult decision for parents.
-However, we have helped to improve and correct hundreds of babies’ head shapes, resulting in lots of happy parents and babies.
+We understand that finding the right course of treatment when your baby has flat head syndrome can often be an overwhelming and difficult decision for parents.
+However, we have helped to improve and correct hundreds of flat heads, resulting in lots of happy parents and babies.
 If you have any questions regarding flat head syndrome or our treatment, do not hesitate to get in touch.